Skip to content

 -s, --site <SITE> Site name to serve

--o, --output <OUTPUT> Site files directory [default: .]
+-p, --path <PATH> Site files directory [default: .]

--p, --port <PORT> Port to serve on [default: 8080]
+-P, --port <PORT> Port to serve on [default: 8080]

 --spa Enable SPA mode (serve index.html for all routes)